Huegoxaga/notes/cpp/README.md

   - `float prices[5] = {3.2, 6.55, 10.49, 1.25, 0.99};`
   - An array can be partially initialized, missing values will be set to 0
     - `float prices[5] = {3.2, 6.55};`
+  - If the size of the array is omitted, an array just big enough to hold the initialization is created. `int b[] = {11, 45, 62, 70, 88};`
 - Index starts at 0
 - `x[0]` access array element,
 - `x[1] = 260;` assign a value to an element.